Know your rights. Receive support. Access services.

 Resources for survivors of sexual assault

-If you or someone you know has experienced sexual violence, help is available at George Brown College through the Sexual Violence Response Advisor and the Diversity, Equity, and Human Rights Office.
+If you or someone you know has experienced sexual violence, help is available at George Brown College through the Sexual Violence Response Advisor and the Office of Anti-Racism, Equity and Human Rights Services.

 In case of emergency, contact Public Safety and Security on campus or dial 911 off campus.